Hiring employees for your small business: Tips before your first payroll

 - Federal Trade Commission (Note: If an outside agency is used to conduct a background check on a potential employee, the FCRA requires certain steps for employers with only a single employee)

 - National Labor Relations Board

 - State Departments of Revenue

-- Some state human rights laws mimic Federal laws and are applicable for employers with less than 15 employees.
+- Labor agencies of the 50 US states (Note: Some state human rights laws mimic Federal laws and are applicable for employers with less than 15 employees)

-Adopt an employee manual, adapt it to your business and ask your top candidates to read it and ask questions before discussing a job offer.
+Employee manual: Adopt an employee manual, adapt it to your business and ask your top candidates to read it and ask questions before discussing a job offer.
 You can start with a boilerplate manual and change as little or as much as you’d like.

-It’s never too early to consider some protection against liability for negligent hiring.
+Employment insurance: It’s never too early to consider some protection against liability for negligent hiring.
 Basic background checks can be inexpensive these days; most businesses should check candidates as a final step before extending a job offer.

 As a new employer, you’ll have much more to think about.
 But this is a good start.
-“It may seem overwhelming if you’re only hiring one or two people,” says Berkowitz.
-“But once you get these policies and processes in place, they’ll really only need to be tweaked going forward.”
+Expect to be surprised by what’s involved in becoming an employer.
+The good news is that once you get employment policies and processes in place, you’ll only need to review them occasionally.

 Overwhelmed with hiring employees for your small business?
 That’s where we come in